iluwatar/java-design-patterns/throttling/README.md

 ## Explanation

-Real world example
+Real-world example

 > A large multinational corporation offers API to its customers.
 The API is rate-limited and each
-> customer can only make certain amount of calls per second.
+> Customers can only make a certain amount of calls per second.

 In plain words